severinsimmler/faktotum/README.md

-# Extract information from unstructured text
+# Extract and disambiguate named entities from unstructured text

 ## Installation